 Hi, my name is Rik Leaf.
 For 20 years I've been a Producer & Performer working in Music, TV & Film.
-I'm the founder of an international collective of indigenous artists called, Tribe of One.
+I'm the Creative Director for Tribe of One, a national collective of indigenous artists.
 I've worked on productions for some the biggest artists in the world like Metallica, Red Hot Chili Peppers, Rent and Beauty & the Beast.
-The purpose of this page is to share how I've used these experiences to produce creative projects, courses and resources to help educators engage and empower their students.
+I've used these experiences to produce creative development training, consulting resources and a keynote speaking series for leaders managing high-performing creative teams.

 In the Beginning…Once Upon a Time…In a Land Far, Far Away…every great story has a great beginning.
 Take life for example.
 Childbirth is a fantastic beginning for a story.
 There is pushing, swearing, sweating and an exhilarating mix of panic, excitement, and desperation.
 Some of us enter the world upside down, others are right side up and a few start out facing backward.
 But whatever your position, life comes screaming out of the gate, and it’s great foreshadowing for what you should expect from life, at least it has been for me!